iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 That concludes the basic room tutorial.
 You can always go around and experiment, but it is also recommended to look at other chapters for general knowledge.

-`[TODO: review the rest. there is a lot of information repition left from room tutorial that is like ugh,,,` `idk if can be removed (since one may probably just look up the chapter to quickly see the answer)]`
+## Editor modes
+Now that we've used most parts of the editor a little bit, we'll go over everything again in more detail before moving on to the rest of Game Maker.

 ### Instances
-Instances are, basically, instances of certain objects in the room.
-It is important to destinguish between Objects and Instances.
-For example, every red cherry you see in a room is an instance of the object `Cherry`.
-Instances tab of Room Editor allows you to place instances of selected object from object palette.
-One of the features of Room Editor is ability for object to define fields, which allow easier configuration of each instance.
-You access fields by clicking object's bottom-left corner (where the icon is at)
+The instances tab is where you place instances of objects in your room.
+Instances run nearly all logic in your game.
+They are selected in the object palette on the left, using the plus button at the end too add more to the palette from the project.

+Instances can be stretched and rotated, and the editor provides features for group selection and manipulation - check the F1 help menu.
+Objects can also have "fields" - these allow simple configuration of an instance's behavior, where you would have otherwise worked with more complicated code.
+Fields are accessed with the bottom left icon of a selected instance:

 ![](img/03_fields.png)

 ### Grid snap
-Grid snap allows you to make objects and tiles get snapped to a grid when placing or resizing.
+Grid snap keeps all your instances and tiles aligned to a grid when placing or resizing.
+The size of this grid is controlled by the two text fields in the top bar of the editor.
+Blocks are most commonly 32px in size, so it makes sense to keep the grid relative to that.

-In the top bar you can find two number input fields.
-Those control grid snap.
-One to the left controls grid cell width, other controls height.
-As Quick Guide states, you can ignore the snap by holding `Alt`.
-For rotating instances you have 15 degrees snap, also can be turned off with `Alt`.
+To adjust independently of the grid, you can either hold `Alt` when moving or rotating, or you can use the arrow keys to nudge an instance by a single pixel.

 ### Tiles
-You can place tiles in a room.
-The process of adding and placing tiles in your room was discussed in Creating your first room part`[TODO: link to the ]`.
-Alternatively, renex engine provides `AutoTiler` object, which can automatically put right tiles on top of `Block` instances in the room, but the setup is too complicated for this chapter, you may find info about it later. `[TODO: right?]` `[TODO: possibly tell how to use tiles for static props or too advanced?]`
+Tiles are, unlike instances, almost purely visual.
+You first select a tileset, then add tiles to the tile palette.
+Tiles are placed on tile layers - these are selected or added in the right panel of the editor.

+Instead of placing tiles manually, you could use the `AutoTiler` object - we will talk about setting it up later.

 ### Backgrounds
-You can have backgrounds in room, up to 8 of them (see in Backgrounds tab of room editor, there are 8 buttons from 0 to 7).
-Each background possibly has a solid Colour and possibly has a Background asset to render above it.
-You can set it up in Background tab of Room Editor.
-There are options for drawing it tiled or stretched, also for offset and move speed.
-Background also can be drawn on foreground layer (above everything else).
+In the Backgrounds tab you can set up to 8 room backgrounds.You may also simply set a solid color as the basckground to the room.
+Backgrounds can be drawn tiled or stretched to fill the room, they can be static or moving, and they can be in the back or in the front.

 ### Room Settings
-There are multiple room settings available, but you really shouldn't touch anything other than room_size.
+There are multiple room settings available, but you really shouldn't need to touch anything other than the room size.
 Here is a little breakdown of all of them.

-* Caption (optional): Room caption is the window title.
-Engine sets the caption for you to include title and stats, don't edit this option yourself.
+* Caption (optional): Sets the title of your game window.
+However, the engine sets the caption for you already, so there's no reason to change this.
-* Size: size of the room in pixels.
+* Size: size of the room in pixels - the default screen size is 800x608, and it's common to make all rooms some multiple of that amount.
+At the very least you should keep your sizes a multiple of 32 so no block gets cut in half.
 * Speed: Preferred FPS of the room.
-Fangames usually run at 50.
-* "Persistent" option: If on, when you exit the room it is not completely unloaded, it's state is remembered and gets loaded back when you return.
-Breaks many things so keep this off.
-* "Clear" option: If on, clears the screen before drawing to it.
-It should stay on.
+Just like the window title, the engine sets the framerate regardless of this option.
+* Persistent: If on, the room doesn't reset when you leave it.
+This often breaks if it's not specifically designed for, don't use this option unless you know what you are doing.
+* Clear: Technical setting that clears the screen game window every frame.
+You don't need to touch this.
-* Room code (optional): Custom code to execute when room loads.
+* Room code: Custom code to execute every time the room loads.

+`[TODO: review the rest]`

 ## Sprites - animations, origin
 Sprite usually is an image that object can use as appearance.